Budget Planning- Make Your Money Your Own

 A budget is simply reporting all sources and amounts of your monthly take-home pay, and tracking where you spend it all-- giving you an idea of “need” expenses (rent, mortgage, groceries, electricity, etc.) and “want” expenses (entertainment, eating out, etc.).
 Knowing where you spend your money and where you can cut back is the first step toward effective money management.

 Budget Planning- Putting it to Paper

-First, you need a plan… and we’re here to help.
-Cash Central offers a simple budget planning tracking sheet which you can download here.
+First, you need a plan, and we’re here to help.
+Start by downloading our simple budget planning sheet (PDF).